Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Introduction

-For cocompact $\Gamma$, Proposition~B follows from the Lipschitz-equivalence of the natural $\PSL_2(\R)$-invariant metric on $\Gamma\backslash\PSL_2(\R)$ and the word metric of $\Gamma$ (induced by any finite set of generators of $\Gamma$), see \cite{LMR, Spilioti2015}.
-If $\Gamma$ is cofinite and $\chi$ is uniform at the cusps then Proposition~B is essentially already been proven in \cite{Deitmar_Monheim_eisenstein} (using \cite[Propositions~2.7 and 2.9]{Deitmar_Monheim_eisenstein} in place of \eqref{est_nonparab} below).
+For cocompact $\Gamma$, Proposition~\ref{propCnn} follows from the Lipschitz-equivalence of the metric on $\Gamma$ induced by the Riemannian metric on $\PSL_2(\R)$ and the word metric of $\Gamma$ (induced by any finite set of generators of $\Gamma$), see \cite{LMR, Spilioti2015}.
+If $\Gamma$ is cofinite and $\chi$ is uniform at the cusps, then Proposition~\ref{propCnn} has essentially already been proven in \cite{Deitmar_Monheim_eisenstein} (using \cite[Propositions~2.7 and 2.9]{Deitmar_Monheim_eisenstein} in place of \eqref{est_nonparab} below).
 For the general case of arbitrary geometrically finite Fuchsian groups $\Gamma$ and finite-dimensional representations $\chi$ with non-expanding cusp monodromy, the proofs in \cite{LMR, Spilioti2015, Deitmar_Monheim_eisenstein} do not apply anymore.
 For this generality, it is essential to understand which weight $\chi$ attributes to periodic geodesics which travel `high into the cusps' (long cusp excursions) or, equivalently, to understand the contribution of parabolic elements to the growth of $\chi$.
-In Section~\ref{sec:conv} below we provide a detailed study, including a kind of logarithm law (see Lemma~\ref{jordanblock} below).
+In Section~\ref{sec:conv} below we will provide a detailed study, including a kind of logarithm law (see Lemma~\ref{jordanblock} below).

-Proposition~B allows us to bound the \textit{twisted} Selberg zeta function $Z_{\Gamma,\chi}$ by a shift of the \textit{non-twisted} Selberg zeta function $Z_{\Gamma,\bf 1}$ for the trivial one-dimensional representation $\bf 1$.
-The well-known convergence properties of $Z_{\Gamma,\bf 1}$ then yield Theorem~A.
+Proposition~\ref{propCnn} allows us to bound the \textit{twisted} Selberg zeta function $Z_{\Gamma,\chi}$ by a shift of the \textit{non-twisted} Selberg zeta function $Z_{\Gamma,\bf 1}$ for the trivial one-dimensional representation~$\bf 1$.
+The well-known convergence properties of $Z_{\Gamma,\bf 1}$ then yield Theorem~\ref{thmAnn}.

-The proof of Proposition~B, and hence of Theorem~A, is uniform for all pairs $(\Gamma,\chi)$ of geometrically finite Fuchsian groups $\Gamma$ and finite-dimensional representations $\chi$ with non-expanding cusp monodromy.
+The proof of Proposition~\ref{propCnn}, and hence of Theorem~\ref{thmAnn}, is uniform for all pairs $(\Gamma,\chi)$ of geometrically finite Fuchsian groups $\Gamma$ and finite-dimensional representations $\chi$ with non-expanding cusp monodromy.

 Our second main result concerns the meromorphic continuability of the infinite product~\eqref{SZF_geom}.
 As already mentioned above, prior to this paper, meromorphic continuability of $Z_{\Gamma,\chi}$ has been known for \textit{unitary} representations only (note that \cite{Spilioti2015, Fedosova_nonunitary} consider odd-dimensional spaces only, thus they do not treat Fuchsian groups).
 For these investigations several methods (e.\,g.\@ trace formulas, microlocal analysis, transfer operator techniques) have been employed and applied to various classes of $(\Gamma,\chi)$, resulting in alternative or complementary proofs of meromorphic extendability in different generality.
 In particular the usage of trace formulas and microlocal analysis requires to restrict the uniformity of the considerations to certain classes of Fuchsian groups, e.\,g., cocompact or cofinite Fuchsian groups or Fuchsian Schottky groups.
 We refer to \cite{Selberg, Venkov_book, Patterson, Sullivan, Guillope, juhl2012cohomological, DyatlovGuillarmou, Ruelle_zeta, Fried_zetafunctionsI, Mayer_thermo, Mayer_thermoPSL, Bunke_Olbrich, gon2010zeta, DZ} for examples and more details.